bikarnap/user-login-enabled-TODO-app/README.md

 8. `jsonwebtoken` user token authentication

 ## Development Dependencies Used
-1. `jest` for backend testing
+1. `cross-env` for cross-platform environment
-2. `cross-env` for cross-platform environment
+2. `nodemon` for reloading the devlopment backend server
-3. `nodemon` for reloading the devlopment backend server
+3. `jest` for testing
-4. `supertest` for testing the backend server
+4. `supertest` for testing the API